Mojibake: Resolutions

 Applications using UTF-8 as a default encoding may achieve a greater degree of interoperability because of its widespread use and backward compatibility with ASCII.
-UTF-8 also has the ability to be directly recognised by a simple algorithm, so that well-written software should be able to avoid mixing UTF-8 up with other encodings.
+UTF-8 also has the ability to be directly recognized by a simple algorithm, so that well-written software should be able to avoid mixing UTF-8 up with other encodings.

 The difficulty of resolving an instance of mojibake varies depending on the application within which it occurs and the causes of it.
 Two of the most common applications in which mojibake may occur are web browsers and word processors.
 Modern browsers and word processors often support a wide array of character encodings.
 Browsers often allow a user to change their rendering engine's encoding setting on the fly, while word processors allow the user to select the appropriate encoding when opening a file.
 It may take some trial and error for users to find the correct encoding.

 The problem gets more complicated when it occurs in an application that normally does not support a wide range of character encoding, such as in a non-Unicode computer game.
 In this case, the user must change the operating system's encoding settings to match that of the game.
 However, changing the system-wide encoding settings can also cause Mojibake in pre-existing applications.
 In Windows XP or later, a user also has the option to use Microsoft AppLocale, an application that allows the changing of per-application locale settings.
 Even so, changing the operating system encoding settings is not possible on earlier operating systems such as Windows 98; to resolve this issue on earlier operating systems, a user would have to use third party font rendering applications.